 One area often looked at in course-level assessment is that of achievement or success rate based on enrollment type in order to add depth to the causes of the distribution of the artifacts.
 Figure 5 describes success rate based on time spent in the Writing Center as a function of status as dual enrollment or traditional student.
-Both dual enrollment students and traditional students exhibit increases in success rates with increased time spent in the Writing Center although in the case of dual enrollment, improvement is limited (success rates without time in the Writing Center are already at 93%).
-The dual enrollment cohort exhibits improvement of 4% for time spent in the Writing Center.
-The traditional cohort exhibits improvement of 22% for time spent in the Writing Center.
+Both dual enrollment students and traditional students exhibit increases in success rates with increased time spent in the Writing.

 Figure 5.
 Comparison of ENC 1101/1102 success rates by time spent in the Writing Center disaggregated by student type.
-Light aqua denotes 0 min. spent in the center, aqua denotes 1-119 min. spent, and dark aqua denotes 120 or more min. spent.